 6. Get Better Shoes

-Every basketball player that puts off buying new shoes as long as possible knows the horrible feeling of old and slippery basketball shoes.
+Every basketball player knows the horrible feeling of old and slippery basketball shoes.
 When you finally get new shoes it is always astonishing how there is a sudden increase in your vertical.

 The traction provided by shoes is incredibly important for the transformation of horizontal speed to vertical speed during takeoff.
 Even if your shoes are just slightly slippery you can forget dunking, or you will have to wipe your soles before every jump which is not very practical either.